 This program prepares IENs to work as RNs in British Columbia.
 It is designed for nurses who are required by the College of Registered Nurses of British Columbia to renew and enhance nursing knowledge and skills, and to write the Canadian Registered Nurse Examination.

-The program provides IENs with the skills required to meet Canadian standards and language in preparation of achieving their nursing license.
+The program provides IENs with the skills required to meet Canadian standards and language in preparation to receive their nursing license.

 Red River College